 Current thinking within the industry is focused on sources of funding, including from authoritarian regimes or philanthropic foundations.
 It seems that authoritarian regimes nowadays pay much more attention to think tanks and the development of the industry than democratic regimes.
 The latter appear obsessed by the three "Ms" (money, markets, measurement) and seem to be guided by the principle that money would naturally go to the correct ideas.
-Of course, the changes at work present both risks and opportunities: they can not only increase the influence of think tanks but also destroy the links that binds them together.
+Of course, the changes at work present both risks and opportunities: they can not only increase the influence of think tanks but also destroy the links that bind them together.
 They are already changing the texture, particularly for its European component.
-Because of their political culture, their business model and intellectual tradition, the
+Because of their political culture, their business model and intellectual tradition, the European think tanks must adapt, individually and collectively, to two major challenges if they want to continue to fuel the fundamental relationship between the scientist and the politician: the rise of China and the polarization of the marketplace of ideas.

-This text was originally published in French in D. David (dir.), Une Histoire du Monde.
-40 ans de relations internationales (1979-2019), Paris: Ifri/Dunod, avril 2019, pp. 210-215.
+This text has first been published in: T. de Montbrial et D. David (eds.), Une Histoire de monde.
+40 ans de relations internationales, Paris: Dunod, 2019.